SymfonyCasts/netgen-layouts/sfcasts/backend-items.md

 > each one, and return that new array of items.

 All right, let's see what this looks like!
-Refresh the layout, click on the Grid, go back to "Add Items" and... got it!
+Refresh the layout, click on the Grid, go back to "Add items" and... got it!
 We see *ten* items!

 ## Implementing getSubItemsCount()